gurhub/surmagic/README.md

 ## Run Script Action

-Select **Project Target → Edit Schema → Archive → Post-actions → Press “+” → New Run Script Action**
+Select **Project Target → Edit Scheme → Archive → Post-actions → Press “+” → New Run Script Action**

 * copy-paste the script from [`this file`](universal.sh).
 * at the top of script file find the **Global Variables** section.
 And fill your target's architecture like giving example below the line: